Dash-Industry-Forum/Guidelines-Security/Guidelines-Security.bs.md

 Issue Tracking: GitHub https://github.com/Dash-Industry-Forum/Guidelines-Security/issues
 </pre>

 Please, refer to the published version of the guideline that is available as DASH-IF IOP v5 Part 6.
-IT is available from [DASH-IF site](https://dashif.org/guidelines/iop-v5/#part-6-content-protection-and-security).
+It is available from [DASH-IF site](https://dashif.org/guidelines/iop-v5/#part-6-content-protection-and-security).